htoyryla/synvilla/README.md

 **models**

 Download models from Huggingface (see links below) and place them in ./models .
-You only need one model to start, it is recommended that you begin with stable-diffusion-v1-4.
+You only need one model to start, it is recommended that you begin with stable-diffusion-v1-4 (which is assumed by the default sds.ini file).

 ```
 https://huggingface.co/CompVis/stable-diffusion-v1-4